SEARCH THE RESOURCE LIBRARY

 The EASA Accreditation Program runs in a three-year cycle made up of a third-party audit, followed by two internal self-audits that are submitted to your auditor for approval.
 To maintain accreditation, the service center must successfully perform these audits.

-At the end of the third year, the cycle begins again with the payment of the non-refundable EASA renewal fee ($300 for EASA members, $1500 for non-members) and the successful completion of a third-party (on-site) audit.
+At the end of the third year, the cycle begins again with the payment of the non-refundable EASA renewal fee ($300 for EASA members, $1500 for non-members) and the successful completion of a third-party (on-site or remote*) audit.

 Pay the Accreditation Program renewal fee ($300 for EASA members, $1500 for non-members) and get a receipt.
-You may pay the renewal fee online or by contacting EASA Customer Service at +1 314 993 2220.
+You may pay the renewal fee online or by contacting EASA Member Services at +1 314 993 2220.
+This fee is only required IF you are due to conduct your next on-site or remote audit* (once every three years).
+Self audits do not require the renewal fee to be paid.
+Retain a copy of your receipt as this will be needed to schedule your next on-site third party audit.

 PAY RENEWAL FEE

-Schedule your next on-site audit with your auditor.
+Schedule your next audit with your auditor.
+(Only required for on-site or remote* renewal audits)

 Click to enlarge timeline